Pothos Varieties: Best Types of Pothos Cultivars For Indoor Gardens

 The confusion stems from plants that have been given the common name ‘pothos’ despite having a different scientific name, with a bit of horticultural indecisiveness mixed in.
-The most common mix up is with the Satin Pothos, which looks remarkably similar to some true pothos cultivars but falls under the genus Scindapsus.
+The most common mix up is with the Silver Satin Pothos, which looks remarkably similar to some true pothos cultivars but falls under the genus Scindapsus.

 To make matters worse, Epipremnum aureum once fell under the Scindapsus genus, but was later changed by horticulturalists to better define the species.
 The only significant difference between the two plants is that Scindapsus produces one seed while Epipremnums produce many.
 Such a small distinction to cause chaos over, I know.

 Another plant often mislabeled as a pothos is Philodendron hederaceum, also known as the heartleaf philodendron.
 The only connection between these two plants is looks and growth habit, but with a close eye and some practice, you should be able to tell the two apart quite easily.

 Best Pothos Varieties

 There are many varieties of Pothos.
 But which ones are the best for your home?
 Let’s take a look at our favorite Pothos plants that you need to have around your home in some way.

 The Golden Pothos is the original pothos found in every nursery around the globe.
 Its common name is simply an extension of the scientific name (aureum is Latin for gold).

 As the true Epipremnum aureum, it is an absolute must-have for any indoor gardener.
 It is the most commonly found and most adaptable of all the pothos plants, ideal for beginners or experienced gardeners alike.